How common is mental distress?

 Types of mental distress

-According to the Mental Health Foundation, the most common mental disorder in Britain is mixed anxiety and depression, with up to 10% of people suffering from depression at some point in their lifetime.
+According to the 2014 Adult Psychiatric Morbidity Survey, the most common mental disorder in England is mixed anxiety and depression, which affects 7.8% of people.4

 - generalised anxiety disorder (GAD)